 “Famous people are becoming not so different from us, and everyday regular people are becoming famous.”

 Psychologist and Professor at Yale University

-An expert on human cognition, its origins and the evolutionary biases that influence our lives, Laurie Santos teaches Yale’s most popular course in over 300 years, Psychology and the Good Life.
+An expert on human cognition, its origins and the evolutionary biases that influence our life choices, and the professor of Yale’s most popular course in over 300 years: Psychology and the Good Life.